psyvalvrave/KillDrLuckyJavaProject/README.md

 6. The minimal damage can be done to the target is 1 if the attack is successful.
 7. Player need to use look around to know the item murder point and location.
 This will take a turn as gathering information.
 8. For human player, they can know where they are and what they are carrying at start of their turn.
+9. The game have to run with the proper txt file with proper structure.
+For any other file, it will break.
+If you follow the pattern, you can make you own map and play your own game.
+10. Computer player's movement will be immediately when their turn arrive.
+If we only have 1 human player and 1 computer player, the human player won't wait computer player's action because it happen so fast.
+11. In GUI game, if the game only have computer player.
+After game start, the game seems stuck.
+Those players are still taking action behind the map.
+Because it happens so fast, the image won't update fast enough.
+However, the result will show up in a minute if the max turn is not set too large.

 ### Limitation
 1. Computer player can only run randomly without trying to approach near Dr. Lucky, although the computer player always try to attack when they got chance.
 2. Player need to keep save and update the world.png to know the visualization of the game.
-Only text in terminal may be difficult to understand.
+Only text in terminal may be difficult to understand (in CLI game only).
+3. The game can run in both GUI and CLI way, however, they do not

 ### Example Run Explain for M2
 1. example_run.txt show example run with all requirements: adding a human-controlled player to the world